Story written February 18 to 25, 1922.

 "Sunshine Sammy" in the review for this film.

-- Jackie Condon as "Roosevelt Pershing Smith" or "Roosie"
+- Jackie Condon as "Roosevelt Pershing Smith"

 - Featured role.
 Maltin & Bann mistakenly nickname him "Rosie" for this film.
 He's